 Part of the reason for this is that more gambling in Africa is land-based rather than online.
 This is much harder to track, so the true percentage may be higher than reported.
 However, some African nations still have a complete ban on betting of all kinds, and in other African countries, it’s heavily restricted.
 All of this limits the revenues for the continent as a whole.

-Despite the restrictions in some parts of Africa, there’s an enthusiastic market in areas where betting is legal. and sports betting has been rapidly rising, a trend that’s set to continue.
+Despite the restrictions in some parts of Africa, there’s an enthusiastic market in areas where betting is legal.
+The popularity of online slot machines and sports betting has been rapidly rising, a trend that’s set to continue.

 But where are the most prominent gambling markets across Africa?
 Here’s a look at some of the top participants.